steinbergmedia/vst3_dev_portal/src/.vst3_tutorials/advanced-techniques-tutorial/README.md

 }
 ```

-Now we have nearly sample accurate parameter changes support in this example.
+Now we have nearly sample-accurate parameter changes support in this example.
 Every 8 samples the *gain* parameter will be updated to the correct value.

-It's very simple to make this 100% sample accurate, check out the **AGain sample accurate** example in the SDK.
+It's very simple to make this 100% sample-accurate, check out the **AGain Sample Accurate** example in the SDK.

 ---